wacncontent/CustomizeTool/output/articles/active-directory/active-directory-passwords-getting-started.md

 ###  Prerequisites
 Before you can enable and use self-service password reset, you must complete the following prerequisites:

-- Create an AAD tenant. <!-- deleted by customization For more information, see [Getting Started with Azure AD](https://azure.microsoft.com/trial/get-started-active-directory/) -->
+- Create an AAD tenant.
+For more information, see [Getting Started with Azure AD](https://azure.microsoft.com/trial/get-started-active-directory/)
 - Obtain an Azure subscription.
 For more information, see [What is an Azure AD tenant?](/documentation/articles/active-directory-administer#what-is-an-azure-ad-tenant).
 - Associate your AAD tenant with your Azure subscription.
 For more information, see [How Azure subscriptions are associated with Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/dn629581.aspx).
 - Upgrade to Azure AD Premium or Basic.
 For more information, see [Azure Active Directory Editions](/home/features/identity/#price).